dngulin/ksi/Documentation~/api/T.DynNoResizeAttribute.g.md

 > \| **[API](index.g.md) / DynNoResizeAttribute**
 > \]

 Attribute that disallows any resizing operations on a [DynSized](T.DynSizedAttribute.g.md) type instance.
-Allows getting mutable references to collection items but disallows collection resizing.

 Hints the reference lifetime analyzer that any internal buffer cannot be resized.

 ```csharp